 Living Will & Trusts Lawyers serving Redford & Southeastern Michigan

 Our attorneys have been drafting Wills & Living Trusts for over 30 years now.
-During that time, we have developed Wills, Living Trusts, Powers of Attorney, and Patient Advocate Designations appropriate for a variety of circumstances for a wide variety of clients
+During that time, we have developed Wills, Living Trusts, Powers of Attorney, and Patient Advocate Designations appropriate for a variety of circumstances for a wide variety of clients.